BSC-ES/providentia/README.md

 git clone https://github.com/BSC-ES/providentia.git
 ```

-# Getting Started
+# Getting started

 For getting started using Providentia, please follow the guide on [Read the docs](https://providentia.readthedocs.io/en/latest/).

-# Bugs / New Features
+# Bugs / New features

 If you encounter a bug or would like to request a new feature in Providentia, you an open a new issue here: https://github.com/BSC-ES/providentia/issues